 From the beginning of the discussions around parliamentary elections and IEC’s preparations, President Mohammad Ashraf Ghani maintained a hawkish presence in the process.
 He has a peculiar way of doing this.
 First, he engages every stakeholder in extensive discussions and consultations, through which he kills precious time.
 Then, he solicits their opinions, demands, and recommendations and hand-picks the ones that are highly time sensitive.
 Finally, Ghani takes a step back and watches the show.

 This is exactly what happened in the run-up to the elections of October 20.
 Ghani held several rounds of discussions with major political parties and groups to incorporate their recommendations and demands.
-Several political groups demanded the introduction of biometric voter registration, which Ghani accepted and tasked IEC to add just weeks before the elections.
+Several political groups demanded the introduction of a biometric voter registration, which Ghani accepted and tasked IEC to add just weeks before the elections.
 He then took a step back, until everyone who saw their interests at stake came to him to seek his blessings.

 During the whole process, Ghani closely monitored IEC’s work and had asked all commissioners to report to him.
 He even threatened to remove those who did not cooperate from the commission.